 The stats look good for the Mountain King; 820 grams, four layers of puncture resistance Protection, more grip. longer lifespan, less drag.
 We tested this tire in the 2.4-inch width.
 Continental recommends this tire in this size as an all-mountain tire best fitted to a 130-160mm bike.
 Our bikes were at the upper limits of this designation, with the Trail King and Baron recommended for freeride/enduro use.

 With the aggressive knob size, we expected the tire to weigh a lot more.
 We think they saved weight by skimping on knobs because they are quite spaced out.
 We attributed the very drifty feel of this tire as it transitioned from center to size tread to the distinct channel created by this knob spacing.
 Straightline traction on the center tread is like Velcro and the same can be said for the side.
-It's the in-between that had us a bit worried.
-If the rider didn't overexaggerate their bike angulation, the tire wanted to slide and drift until we reverted back upright or continued to lean the bike over.
-Other tires in this test, such as the Maxxis Minion and Specialized Butcher had a much smaller transition zone.
+It's the in-between that left us a bit worried.
+If the rider doesn't overexaggerate their bike angulation, the tire wants to slide and drift until we revert back upright or continue to lean the bike over.
+Other tires in this test, such as the Maxxis Minion DHF and Specialized Butcher have a much smaller transition zone.

 During the late summer when a majority of our testing took place, we saw little (read absolutely zero) precipitation on our Tahoe trails and conditions were as dry and blown-out as possible.
 The large void on the tread of this tire seemed to exacerbate the lack of traction in these conditions.
 Our impressions changed with the seasons.
 Once we started seeing our breath on morning rides and the aspens that lined the singletrack blazed orange and yellow, we finally got some rain.
-Some locations saw up to nine inches of rain in October.
-We finally had reason to ziptie those cool mudguards on our bikes and look enduro AF.
 The gratuitous knob spacing allowed mud to shed from the tires faster than hair sheds from the author's scalp.
 Yes, we realize pretty much every tire feels better when the dirt is better.
 However, no other tire in our test presented with such split personalities.